RRemelgado/README_data/rsMove/example_3.md

 <br>

 <p align="justify">
-For each data point, the function selects the closest pixels in time within a temporal buffer that focuses on the evolution of condition from the past (backward sampling) ot the future (forward sampling) or both.
+For each data point, the function selects the closest pixels in time within a temporal buffer that focuses on the evolution of environmental conditions from a given point in the past (backward sampling), until a given point in the future (forward sampling) or both.
 In this example, we will see the NDVI evolved around the observation data considering both past and future images.
 We used a temporal buffer of 10 days and estimated the slope.
 The slope will inform us if the NDVI is decreasing (negative), increasing (positive) or if it remained stable (close to zero).
 </p>

 <br>